contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 | Future events | The event list only lists future events (preview). |
 | Past events | The event list only lists past events (review). |

-**Shortened display:** By default, Contao displays events that last several days on each day individually.
-If you select this option, the display is shortened and the event appears only once on the first day.
+**Shortened display:** By default, Contao displays events of several days on each day individually.
+If you select this option, the display will be shortened and the event will only appear once on the first day.

 **Sort order:** Here you can change the sort order of the events.

-**Event reader:** Here you can define if the selected event reader module should automatically be displayed instead of the event list module when an event is selected.
-This makes it possible to have the Eventlist and the Eventleser on the same page with only one module instead of having a separate page for the Eventleser.
+**event reader:** Here you can define if the selected event reader module should be displayed automatically instead of the event list module when an event is selected.
+This makes it possible to have the event list and the event reader on the same page with only one module instead of having a separate page for the event reader.

 {{% notice info %}}
-**Caution:** in most cases, this functionality should not be used for event lists that are placed in the page layout.
+Caution**:** In most cases, this functionality should not be used for event lists that are placed in the page layout.
 Otherwise, you would automatically have an event reader on each page of the page layout at the respective position in the layout.
 This would prevent the functionality of other "reader modules" on the same page.
 {{% /notice %}}

 **Number of events:** If you enter a value greater than 0 here, the number of events in the event list is automatically limited to this value.

-**Elements per page:** If you enter a value greater than 0 here, Contao automatically distributes the events to multiple pages - assuming you have the appropriate number.
+**Elements per page:** If you enter a value greater than 0, Contao automatically distributes the events to multiple pages - assuming the number is sufficient.

-**Ignore URL parameters:** If you select Ignore URL parameters here, the period is not changed using the date/month/year parameters in the URL.
+**Ignore URL parameters:** If you select Ignore URL parameters here, the period will not be changed based on thedate/month/year parameters in the URL.

 {{< version "4.7" >}}